Skoda Kodiaq SUV - Interior & comfort

 Look closely and it’s possible to find areas of – if not cost-cutting – evidence of Skoda’s status within the Volkswagen Group.
-While the Audi Q5 features digital readouts for the climate control neatly integrated in the dials themselves, in the Kodiaq (and the VW Tiguan, for what it’s worth), the displays are separate, less elegant affairs above the dials.
+While the Audi Q5 features digital readouts for the climate control neatly integrated in the dials themselves, in the Kodiaq (and the Volkswagen Tiguan, for what it’s worth), the displays are separate, less elegant affairs above the dials.
 From the point of view of functionality, the systems are pretty much identical, but it’s these little design touches that draw many to brands such as Audi.
 Considering the Q5 range starts at about £15,000 more than the Kodiaq, though, such matters are mere trifles.

 The SE trim has now been superseded by SE Drive, which is fitted with features like dual-zone air-conditioning, 18-inch alloy wheels, cruise control, rear parking sensors, automatic lights and wipers, a couple of storage nets for the boot and a pair of umbrellas hidden in the front doors.
 The change to SE Drive also added sat nav, a rear-view camera, folding door mirrors and onboard wi-fi.
 It comes with five seats as standard but you can upgrade to seven seats for additional cost.